 </script>

-Add this script in the Page Settings > Before tag or via an Embed component.
+Add this script to the Page Settings > Before tag or via an Embed component.

 B) Using Webflow CMS + Dynamic Schema